SOIL FERTILITY, PLANT NUTRITION, GROWING CONDITIONS AND INTELLIGENT PLANT MANAGEMENT

 There is a lot of good information on native oak care that has been available for a long time, but somehow is being overlooked or ignored by developers, planners, architects, arborists, landscape professionals and residents.
 The consequences of poor design and management in relation to tree preservation are the most common causes for tree problems that I see.

 HOME ORCHARDS AND FRUIT TREE CARE

-I get a lot of calls about home fruit trees where the owners are simply not informed about total tree care and preventive maintenance, and don’t understand the need for creation of good growing conditions and the intensive management that exotic fruit trees require.
-I get called for advanced pest and disease conditions that could have been prevented.
+I get a lot of calls about home fruit trees where the owners are simply not informed about total tree care and preventive maintenance, and don’t understand the need for creation of good growing conditions, including adequate watering, and the intensive management that exotic fruit trees require.
+I get many calls for advanced pest and disease conditions that could have been prevented.